Christa Fouché

 Christa B. Fouché is a New Zealand social work academic.
 She is currently professor of social work at the University of Auckland.
 Her work has covered people living with medical conditions such as HIV/AIDS and Alzheimer's disease.

-Fouché's PhD from the Rand Afrikaans University (now the University of Johannesburg) looked at training social workers to serve with black South Africans with HIV/AIDS.
+Fouché's PhD from the Rand Afrikaans University looked at training social workers to serve with black South Africans with HIV/AIDS.